-PCC allows designers to embed essential consent concepts into a tiered, hierarchical information “stack” that use iconography and simple language, paired with a quiz-based assessment of comprehension post-consent before data collection begins.
+PCC allows designers to embed essential consent concepts into a tiered, hierarchical information “stack” that uses iconography and simple language, paired with a quiz-based assessment of comprehension post-consent before data collection begins.
 The goal of the approach is to help those running studies to convert a static consent document into processes that extract the most important concepts of an e-research study, and make those concepts easier to understand and remember than rendering large quantities of text on a small screen.

 The first “tier” of the information stack is icon-dominant with text labels to assist information retention.
 The screen is divided into elements indicating progress through the consent process, with the primary element devoted to a visual indication of the essential clinical study concept.
 Concepts for the final RK consents include: study activities, phone sensor data, data processing and use, data protection, potential benefits, risks to privacy, withdrawal, and more.
 It is essential for study designers to stop and consider: what are the concepts that participants must know to make an informed choice?
 Those concepts then must be presented at the top “tier” of the consent process.

 The second “tier” is text-dominant.
 This is where clear language about the concept is expressed, providing more detail for those who wish.
 In future releases we plan to expand the text-dominant tier to include hyperlinks, multimedia, and other, more interactive ways to communicate essential clinical concepts to participants.

-The third tier is the actual consent document itself, which is available on the study website and inside the application itself in multiple places.
+The third tier is the actual consent document itself, which we make available on the study website and inside the application itself in multiple places.
 We pair the PCC interface with an assessment test on both of our studies (Parkinsons and breast cancer survivors) so that people do not enroll in the study without a baseline of comprehension of key concepts.
 Click here for a slide deck containing our complete consent interface from the Parkinson mPower app, which reflects a fundamentally shared experience across all five apps at the visual tier.
 Each app of course has completely different text in their second tier of “learn more” screens, and different formal consent documents.